Cirkit Designer Logo

 Introduction

 The ATTiny85 Development Board, manufactured by ATMEL Corporation (Part ID: EGBO), is a compact microcontroller board based on the ATtiny85 chip.
 It is designed for easy prototyping and development of small-scale electronic projects.
-Despite its small size, the board offers a range of features, including digital and analog I/O pins, making it a versatile choice for low-power and space-constrained applications.
+Despite its small size, the board offers powerful functionality, including multiple I/O pins, programmable memory, and flexible power options.

 Explore Projects Built with ATTiny85 Development Board